140am/.vim/README.md

 ## Configuration

-I use the following configuration files to hold everything together:
+The following configuration files hold everything together:

 ### .vim/keymap.vim
 Custom keyboard mappings as mentioned above and some others.